 Let’s face it, the college system is broken.
 A good old under the table bribe won’t slide you right into college anymore.
-Universities are increasingly considering—and I say this with great remorse—extracurriculars.
+Universities are increasingly considering—and I say this with great remorse—extracurriculars in their admissions.
 Luckily, M-A has a variety of clubs that can serve as the cherry on top of your application!
 The downside: all of these clubs require work.

 I attended the Book Club only to find I would be kicked out for not reading the book.
 I attended the Robotics Club without realizing I had to actually design a robot.
 I attended the Animal Service Club and was forced to do service for animals.
 What kind of world requires work to succeed?
 Are we not enough just as we are?

 Hi, I’m the proud president of the Be-YOU-Tiful Club.
 We meet every Tuesday at lunch to celebrate each and every one of our members simply for being themselves.
 No matter who you are, you have value.
 Why spend any extra energy to prove it?

 Meetings will begin with a 20-second ice breaker where we all shout out our academic accolades.
 Then, we will play “guess how rich my parents are,” a fun game I learned at my Princeton summer camp.
 For the bulk of the meeting, we’ll support a local restaurant by eating their food, so you can feel free to add every session to your community service hours.

 For additional service hours, join our 24/7 Zoom meetings.
 Stay on mute and off camera while we “support peers with expert counseling” without any interaction or actual input.
 There’s no way Harvard can turn down such a dedicated volunteer!